 Occupational health and safety is of top priority for our operation.
 A healthy workforce is the foundation of long-term success to any company, and it is not an exception to Lapco.
 Lapco contributes to promoting and sustaining the physical and mental performance of its employees.
-To ensure this, our service line is certified in accordance with the internationally recognized OHSAS 18001, the Occupational Health and Safety Assessment Series, that ensures sound performance and promotes a robust workplace safety management system.
+To ensure this, our service line is certified in accordance with the internationally recognised OHSAS 18001, the Occupational Health and Safety Assessment Series, that ensures sound performance and promotes a robust workplace safety management system.
 The implementation of such system also ensure tight compliance with the Occupational Safety and Health Ordinance (Cap.
 509) of Hong Kong.

 Lapco has established the Safety Manual for providing instructions to employees on work safety.
 In addition, we have implemented a set of workplace safety measures to protect our employees.
+These measures are periodically reviewed to ensure continuous improvement to the health and safety conditions prevailing in the workplace.

 Employees are required to receive training on how to use relevant machines and tools and must be well equipped before they provide services to our clients.
-Supervisors are assigned to take the responsibility of overseeing the operations and make immediate responses and notify the management if any hazards in the workplace are noted.
+Supervisors are assigned to take the responsibility of overseeing the operations, make immediate responses, and notify the management if any hazards in the workplace are noted.
 Other activities such as periodic safety training and fire and evacuation drills are conducted in order to maintain and raise our employees' safety awareness and knowledge in safety.
 Employees are also encourage to give opinions on safety procedures to the management.